xolomonwizdom/BDDFramework/README.md

 Feature - Contains feature files with respect to each test plan (or scenario preparation)

-Resources - Contains basics cucumber report mappings and extent reports mapping.
+Resources - Contains basic cucumber report mappings and extent report mapping.

 TestNG.xml = can be used for execution or for parallel testing

-POM.xml - heart of project - contains all the dependencies required by the project.
+POM.xml - the heart of the project - contains all the dependencies required by the project.

 NOTE1 = Runner file is mapped for parallel testing so use it as required.

-NOTE2- We can integrate TesstNG.xml with POM.xml to execute it via Jenkins depending upon Runner files tag or Different suites within TestNG.xml
+NOTE2- We can integrate TesstNG.xml with POM.xml to execute it via Jenkins depending upon the Runner files tag or Different suites within TestNG.xml